 They say that the most difficult part of starting something new is to actually just get started.
 When it comes to YouTube, this can be very true.
 Especially when you post video after video without seeing any results.
 This can be very frustrating, having put in so much effort to create awesome content.
 But the fact of the matter is that it takes hard work to get views on YouTube, especially when you are starting out and have no subscribers.

 First, the problem is that you don’t have any interested subscribers yet.
 Viewers don’t know that your videos are as good as they are and neither does YouTube.
 If no one but yourself knows how great your content is, how are you going to get views and subscribers?

 P.s.
-I’ve emphasized interested subscribers as this is vital when it comes to getting views.
+I’ve emphasized interested subscribers as this is vital for getting views.
 It’s actually worse for your channel if you have subscribers and they do not watch your videos.
 YouTube then assumes you’re making poor content & doesn’t recommend it ANYWHERE.

-So, if you’ve thought about Sub4sub, just forget about it immediately and we can move onto some things that actually work.
+So, if you’ve thought about Sub4sub on YouTube, forget about it immediately so we can move on to some things that actually work.

 1. Get Started Already